fmichea/sm64-livesplit-autosplitter/README.md

 ### Start on game launch instead of logo

 This should basically never be checked.
-Timer will start by default on the first frame of the logo, which is exactly 1.36s from console boot on real N64.
+Timer will start by default on the second frame of the logo, which is exactly 1.36s from console boot on real N64.
 Therefore timer should be configured with 1.36s offset.

 If instead you would like to start on "console start" (emulator start), you may check this option, however it is highly